 Precision shooting was often required, given the close quarters and the need to minimize civilian casualties.
 Snipers from specialized units utilized high-caliber rifles such as the M107 Barrett .50 Cal and the M24 Sniper Weapon System, which have an effective range of up to 2,000 meters.

 The infantry units were the backbone of the operation.
-Armed with M4 carbines, M249 light machine guns, and various types of grenades, these troops cleared buildings, secured areas and engaged in close-quarters combat.
+Armed with M4 carbines, M249 light machine guns, and various types of grenades, these troops cleared buildings, secured areas, and engaged in close-quarters combat.
 Their intense training in urban warfare tactics was evident in their effectiveness.

 Operation Salaam

-Before the break of day on May 20, Operation Salaam, which translates to “Peace,” saw six battalions of Iraqi troops move into the northern sections of Sadr City.
-Encountering no resistance, they filled the spaces that the Mahdi Army had vacated and received a generally warm welcome from local residents.
-In a display of goodwill, Mahdi Army fighters handed out Korans to the Iraqi soldiers.
-Key locations like Imam Ali and Sadr hospitals were secured by the Iraqi forces.
+In a display of goodwill, Mahdi Army fighters distributed copies of the Koran to the Iraqi soldiers.
+The Iraqi forces secured key locations like Imam Ali and Sadr hospitals.
 A checkpoint helped keep the calm, and tanks were placed near al-Sadr’s political headquarters.
 General Qassem Atta reported in a media briefing that 100 bombs had been safely disarmed since the operation started.

 The toll of the Sadr City siege was heavy.
 A total of 941 people lost their lives, including 22 American soldiers, 17 Iraqi troops, 331 militants, and 591 civilians.
 In addition, 100 U.S. soldiers and over 1,700 civilians were injured.
 Most of the civilian deaths occurred in Sadr City, while 42 were killed in other parts of Baghdad due to errant mortar fire originating from Sadr City and aimed at the Green Zone.

-Lasting impact
+Lasting Impact